-During the year ended July 31, 2020, 2,140,000 share purchase warrants were exercised for gross proceeds of \$294,000 and 340,500 stock options were exercised for gross proceeds of \$26,990.
-Subsequent to the year end, a further 9,604,198 share purchase warrants were exercised for gross proceeds of \$734,970.

-Net proceeds are being utilized towards working capital, certain accounts payable and continued costs associated with exploration at, and maintaining, the Company's mineral property interests.
+During the three months ended October 31, 2020, a total of 9,604,198 share purchase warrants were exercised for gross proceeds of \$734,970.
+Net proceeds are being utilized towards working capital and continued costs associated with exploration at, and maintaining, the Company's mineral property interests.

 However, the Company does not generate any revenue from operations and, without further financing, does not have sufficient capital to meet requirements for administrative overhead, maintaining its mineral interests and continuing with its exploration program in the following twelve months.
 For the foreseeable future, the Company will need to rely on raising capital in the equity markets and/or enter into joint venture agreements with third parties to provide working capital and to finance its mineral property acquisition and exploration activities.
 Although the Company has been successful in obtaining financing through sale of its securities, there can be no assurance that the Company will be able to obtain adequate financing in the future.
 Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration and development of its projects with a possible loss of some properties and reduction or termination of operations.

-K. Outstanding Equity and Convertible Securities
+I. Outstanding Equity and Convertible Securities, continued